Skip to content

 import sys

-# sequential processing of a text file
+# sequential operation of a text file

-# Each line is stored in a dictionary in the form login => [uid,gid,infos,dir,shell]
+# each line is put into a dictionary in the form login => [uid,gid,infos,dir,shell]

 # --------------------------------------------------------------------------

-if dic.has_key(key):
+if dico.has_key(cle):

-if 'list' in str(type(value)):
+if 'list' in str(type(valeur)):

 else:

-def cutNewLineChar(line):
+def cutNewLineChar(ligne):

-# Set the file name
+# set the file name

 INFOS="infos.txt"

-# open it for writing
+# we open it in creation

 try: